elliott-ribner/DSCI_522_group-314/CODE_OF_CONDUCT.md

 For DSCI_532_Group_314, we are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our teachers or learners or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-Everyone who participates in DSCI_522_group-314activities is required to conform to this Code of Conduct.
+Everyone who participates in DSCI_522_group-314 activities is required to conform to this Code of Conduct.
 It applies to all spaces managed by DSCI 100 including, but not limited to, class meetings, email communication, and online forums such as Piazza and GitHub.

 ### Expected Behavior
 All participants in our events and communications are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform: either online or in-person.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all DSCI_522_group-314 meetings: